Hi, I’m Rob!

-Join our Discord community to plan sessions beyond Fridays.
-Rob is also always happy to chat about code!
+Join our Discord community, I’m always happy to chat about code!

 I will be blogging about technical challenges, mistakes made, and lessons learned while building the WaddleWaddle app.
 Follow me here if that’s a journey you’d like to read about!